ItsXrgon/Prolog-Sous-Chef/project_report.md

 - `S`: The situation to find or validate
 - `Limit`: Current depth limit for the search

-**Comment:** Implements Iterative Deepening Search using `call_with_depth_limit/3` as required by the assignment.
-The algorithm:
+**Comment:** Implements Iterative Deepening Search using `call_with_depth_limit/3`:
 1. Attempts to prove `(build_situation(S), burgerReady_goal(S))` within the current depth limit
 2. If `Result` is a number: solution found at that depth, return success
 3. If `Result` is `depth_limit_exceeded`: increment limit by 1 and recursively try again

-This ensures completeness - if a solution exists, IDS will eventually find it by systematically increasing the depth.
-The incremental approach (Limit + 1) ensures we find solutions at the shallowest depth first.
+This ensures completeness - if a solution exists, IDS will eventually find it by gradually increasing the depth.

 ---